OlafGrzesiak/TrainingApp/README.md

 Stay updated with the latest changes and improvements through the following hotfixes:
 - **Hotfix 1.1.1**: The code has been modified (because I made it incorrectly) in the MainForm to work together with the design file.

+## Current status
+The application somehow works.
+The issue lies in adding values.